NAME

 sleeping.

-is used to notify the thread waiting on c that the
+notify the thread waiting on c that the work has

 initialises a declaration of a cond for use.